 The specific method of liposuction that your surgeon uses can also be a factor in determining the cost.
 This article should help you understand the full costs of liposuction in Australia.

-Costs of treatment depend on how many areas on the body are to be treated in one go.
+Costs of liposuction in Australia depend on how many areas on the body are to be treated in one go: